 Highly effective customer-facing content that covers the entire customer’s journey is a must-have ingredient to remain successful in an ever-changing, buyer-driven world.”

-Easy access to the right content improves sales productivity and efficiency.
+Easy access to the right information and content improves sales productivity and efficiency.

 Numerous studies indicate B2B sales people spend between 20 and 30% of their time finding and creating content.
 On average B2B sales people spend 35% of their time in active selling with buyers.

 Some content preparation is necessary.
 But if your sales people are spending time creating original content, rather than configuring existing content, the result is poor, single use content AND lower sales productivity.

 The reality is probably worse if your sales people forego content because it doesn’t exist or they can’t find it.

 Market Realities and Sales Information and Content Strategy

 New, digital era realities begin with the “fact” that from our buyer’s perspectives, we’re all selling in a sea of highly commoditized products and services.
 Even our high value solutions are perceived this way.

 Information plays a key role in the strategy of leading companies to use the way they sell to differentiate their sales people, offers and company.
 Their sales people use content to create value for prospects even before they become a customer.